-- draw up a cash receipts- and payment journal and to prepare a bank reconciliation - prepare a statement of comprehensive income (income statement), statement of financial position (balance sheet) and a statement of changes in equity for sole traders on a generally acceptable format; - identify and explain financial ratios; explain their purpose and use in the analyses of the liquidity, profitability and solvency of a sole trader.
+- draw up a cash receipts- and payment journal and to prepare a bank reconciliation statement; - prepare a statement of comprehensive income (income statement), statement of financial position (balance sheet) and a statement of changes in equity for sole traders on a generally acceptable format: - identify and explain financial ratios; explain their purpose and use in the analyses of the liquidity, profitability and solvency of a sole trader.

-Assessment modes: Assessment criteria will be provided at the beginning of the semester by means of a working schedule.
+Assessment methods: Criteria will be provided at start of semester by means of a working schedule

 ACFS111,121 (Financial Accounting Special) are preparatory for the regular first level modules in Accounting.
-It is intended for students who have not taken accounting at grade 12. level.
+It is intended for students who have not taken accounting at grade 12 level.

-Module code: BRSF121 NQF level: 5 Semester 1
+Module code: BRSF121 Semester 1 NQF level: 5

-Title: Analytical Thinking
+Title: Analytical Thinking Module outcomes: